Estates General of 1789: Proceedings and dissolution

-The Estates-General reached an impasse.
+The Estates General reached an impasse.
 The Second Estate pushed for meetings that were to transpire in three separate locations, as they had traditionally.
-The Comte de Mirabeau, a noble himself but elected to represent the Third Estate, tried but failed to keep all three orders in a single room for this discussion.
-Instead of discussing the King's taxes, the three estates began to discuss separately the organization of the legislature.
+The Comte de Mirabeau, a noble elected to represent the Third Estate, tried but failed to keep all three orders in a single room for this discussion.
+Instead of discussing the king's taxes, the three estates began to discuss separately the organization of the legislature.
 These efforts continued without success until 27 May, when the nobles voted to stand firm for each estate to verify its members separately.
-The following day, the Abbé Sieyès (a senior member of the clergy, but, like Mirabeau, elected to represent the Third Estate) moved that the representatives of the Third Estate, who now called themselves the Communes ("Commons"), proceed with verification and invite the other two estates to take part, but not to wait for them.
+The following day, the Abbé Sieyès (a senior member of the clergy elected to represent the Third Estate) moved that the representatives of the Third Estate, who now called themselves the Communes (Commons), proceed with verification and invite the other two estates to take part, but not to wait for them.

-On 13 June 1789, the Third Estate arrived at a resolution to examine and settle the powers of the three orders.
-They invited the clergy and nobles to work with them on this endeavour.
-On 17 June, with the failure of efforts to reconcile the three estates, the Communes completed their own process of verification and almost immediately voted a measure far more radical: they declared themselves redefined as the National Assembly, an assembly not of the estates, but of the people.
+On 13 June 1789, the Third Estate had arrived at a resolution to examine and settle the powers of the three orders.
+They invited the clergy and nobles to work with them on this endeavor.
+On 17 June, with the failure of efforts to reconcile the three estates, the Communes completed their own process of verification and almost immediately voted a measure far more radical: they declared themselves redefined as the National Assembly, an assembly not of the estates but of the people.
 They invited the other orders to join them but made it clear that they intended to conduct the nation's affairs with or without them.
-As their numbers exceeded the combined numbers of the other estates, they could dominate any combined assembly in which issues were decided based on majority or supermajority votes of its members, rather than the traditional arrangement giving equal decision-making power to each of the three Estates.
-The Third Estate baulked at this traditional arrangement because the clergy and nobility were more conservative than the commoners and could overrule the Third Estate on any matter 2–1.
+As their numbers exceeded the combined numbers of the other estates, they could dominate any combined assembly in which issues were decided based on majority or supermajority votes of its members, rather than the traditional arrangement giving equal decision-making power to each of the three estates.
+The Third Estate balked at this traditional arrangement, because the clergy and nobility were more conservative than the commoners and could overrule the Third Estate on any matter 2–1.
 The Third Estate had initially demanded to be granted double weight, allowing them to match the power of the First and Second Estates, but those estates had refused to accept this proposal.